pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 ## Solution: Rely on mental simulation
-Building more affordable and explainable machine learning  doesn't require an exhaustive data library.
-Instead, we can tap into the power of simulation.
-Imagine an AI that can create virtual worlds within itself, exploring different possibilities and learning through trial and error, just like a child playing make-believe.
+The solution is imagination (mental simulation).
+Cteating virtual worlds is a well-established and understood technology.

 This approach fosters a more adaptable and efficient learning process.
 The AI doesn't need to be spoon-fed every answer; it can learn to generate its own solutions and explain its reasoning based on the simulated experiences.
 Think of it like a student actively engaging with the material, drawing connections and developing a deeper understanding.
 This focus on simulation not only reduces the need for massive datasets but also leads to more transparent and adaptable AI systems, paving the way for a future where this powerful technology becomes more accessible and impactful.

 ![hiearchical PGM](https://pebreo.github.io/IMG_0144.jpeg)